Pwnies/workshops/workshops/gcm/README.md

 SageMath can be downloaded [here](https://www.sagemath.org/), however there is also an online interactive shell at [CoCalc](https://cocalc.com/) which is sufficient for our purposes.

-Please sign up for CoCalc or install SageMath locally before the workshop :)
+Please sign up for CoCalc or install SageMath, either by downloading from [sagemath.org](http://www.sagemath.org/) or by using docker:

+> docker pull sagemath/sagemath